Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/Undefined/checking.rst

 We used the special flag ``--full-form`` which shows the expanded *input*.
 When we typed in "Undefined" note that we got the name space filled out as ``System``.
-Before adding this class it would have appeard in the namespace ``Global``.
+Before adding this class it would have appeared in the namespace ``Global``.

 Next: